justinnoor/pfhowto/README.md

 Networks are hostile places.
 Every organization will face this reality unless they are completely offline and have no internal threats.
 The firewall is arguably one of the most important lines of defense against cyber attacks.
 The ability to configure a firewall from scratch is an empowering skill that will enable the administrator to take control of their networks.

-In this tutorial we build a firewall from the ground up on a FreeBSD 12.0 droplet with [PF](https://man.openbsd.org/pf), a renown packet filtering tool that is maintained by the [OpenBSD](https://www.openbsd.org) project.
-[PF](https://man.openbsd.org/pf) is part of the FreeBSD base system, and is supported by a community of dedicated users.
+In this tutorial we build a firewall from the ground up on a FreeBSD 12.0 droplet with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), a renown packet filtering tool that is maintained by the [OpenBSD](https://www.openbsd.org) project.
+[PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) is part of the FreeBSD base system, and is supported by a community of dedicated users.
 It is known for its simple-syntax, user-friendliness, and extensive power.
-[PF](https://man.openbsd.org/pf) is a stateful firewall by default that stores information about connections in a *state table*.
+[PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) is a stateful firewall by default that stores information about connections in a *state table*.

 ## Prerequisites

-* A Unix-like workstation (BSD, Linux, or Mac)
+* A Unix or Unix-like workstation (BSD, Linux, or Mac)
 * A [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) that permits inbound SSH traffic.
 Refer to this [quickstart guide](https://www.digitalocean.com/docs/networking/firewalls/quickstart).
 * An [SSH keypair](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account) with a copy of the public key uploaded to your account
 * A standard 1G FreeBSD 12.0 droplet in the region of choice.